Terms & Conditions

-In these terms and conditions (which are referred to in this document as “these terms” ):
+1) Parties In these terms and conditions (which are referred to in this document as “these terms” ):

-- “Contractor” shall mean Plumbing, Heating & Property Services Limited T/A PHP Services with whom the Client Contracts upon the following terms and conditions in respect of the services to be provided.
+(b) “Contractor” shall mean Plumbing, Heating & Property Services Limited T/A PHP Services with whom the Client Contracts upon the following terms and conditions regarding the services to be provided.

-2.1 – All estimates given by the Contractor and all orders and instructions given by the Client are governed by these terms.
-They supersede any other terms appearing elsewhere and override and exclude any other terms stipulated or incorporated or referred to by the Client whether in the order or instructions or in any negotiations or in any course of dealing established between the Contractor and the Client except where these terms are a Schedule to the Agreement between the Client and the Contractor, in which event these terms apply only to the extent not inconsistent with that Agreement.
+2.1 – All estimates given by the Contractor and all orders and instructions provided by the Client are governed by these terms.
+They supersede any other terms appearing elsewhere and override and exclude any other terms stipulated or incorporated or referred to by the Client, whether in the order or instructions or any negotiations or in any course of dealing established between the Contractor and the Client except where these terms are a Schedule to the Agreement between the Client and the Contractor.
+In this event, these terms apply only to the extent not inconsistent with that Agreement.

 2.3 – No modification to these terms shall be effective unless made by an express written agreement between the parties.
 The signing on behalf of the Contractor of any documentation of the Client shall not imply any modification of these terms.

 3) Estimates (does not apply to fixed quotes)

 3.1 – Estimates by the Contractor are subject to withdrawal by the Contractor at any time before the receipt of an unqualified acceptance from the Client.
 They shall be deemed withdrawn unless accepted within 28 days from their date.